IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_host.html.markdown

 * `crn` - The CRN for this dedicated host.

-* `group` - The dedicated host group this dedicated host is in.
-Nested `group` blocks have the following structure:
+* `host_group` - The unique identifier of the dedicated host group this dedicated host is in.
-	* `crn` - The CRN for this dedicated host group.
-	* `deleted` - If present, this property indicates the referenced resource has been deleted and providessome supplementary information.
-Nested `deleted` blocks have the following structure:
-		* `more_info` - Link to documentation about deleted resources.
-	* `href` - The URL for this dedicated host group.
-	* `id` - The unique identifier for this dedicated host group.
-	* `name` - The unique user-defined name for this dedicated host group.
-If unspecified, the name will be a hyphenated list of randomly-selected words.
-	* `resource_type` - The type of resource referenced.

 * `href` - The URL for this dedicated host.

 * `instance_placement_enabled` - If set to true, instances can be placed on this dedicated host.